 Is Your Aloha Shirt Design Copyrightable?
-The U.S. Supreme Court Set Decide Whether Garment Designs Are Protectable
+The U.S. Supreme Court Set to Decide Whether Garment Designs Are Protectable

 Last week, the U.S. Supreme Court announced that it will address what was described by the petitioners in the case as “the single most vexing, unresolved question in all of copyright”; that is, whether apparel can be protected by copyright law.